rocky-linux/documentation/docs/books/learning_ansible/01-bases.md

 ```

 !!!
 Tip
-    dnf is one of the modules that allow you to give it a list as argument.
+    `dnf` is one of the modules that allow you to give it a list as argument.

-Note about collections : ansible nowadays provides modules in the form of collections.
+Note about collections: Ansible now provides modules in the form of collections.
-Some modules are provided by default within the `ansible.builtin` collection, others must be installed manually via the :
+Some modules are provided by default within the `ansible.builtin` collection, others must be installed manually via the:

 ```
-ansible-galaxy collection install collectionname
+ansible-galaxy collection install [collectionname]
 ```
+where [collectionname] is the name of the collection. (the square brackets here are used to highlight the need to replace this with an actual collection name, and are NOT part of the command.)

-The previous example should be write as this:
+The previous example should be written like this:

 ```
 ---